blingyplus/blingyplus/README.md

 - 📫 How to reach me **russelboakye@gmail.com**

-- 🌱 I’m currently learning **Python, Go, and DevOps**
+- 🌱 I’m currently learning ** Golang and DevOps**

-- 💻 I’m interested in **creating software solutions for enterprises and the world at large**
+- 💻 I’m interested in **creating software-based solutions for enterprises and the world at large**

 <h3 align="left">Connect with me:</h3>
 <p align="left">